Our Team

 Fun fact: Zoe plays the flute and enjoys performing in amateur theatre shows… when she has time.

-Julie is a BTC student at BPP London.
-Originally from Dublin, Julie studied the GDL at City, University of London and holds an LLM in Public International Law where her thesis focused on memory and trauma in international criminal law.
-She intends to focus on human rights and criminal law at the Bar, helping vulnerable individuals navigate the challenges of England’s adversarial system.
+Julie is a pupil barrister at Doughty Street Chambers.
+Originally from Dublin, Julie holds an LLM in Public International Law, where her thesis focused on memory and trauma in international criminal law.
+She intends to focus on criminal law and human rights at the Bar.

-Julie is excited to be a part of BDBar’s Schemes team because of the team’s commitment to broadening access to the Bar to underrepresented groups.
-Having been diagnosed later in life with dyslexia and mental health problems, she is aware of the individual barriers candidates with disabilities face at the Bar and is keen to be part of BDBar’s mission to dismantle them.
+Julie is excited to be a part of BDABar’s Schemes team because of the team’s commitment to broadening access to the Bar to underrepresented groups.
+Having been diagnosed later in life with dyslexia and mental health problems, she is aware of the individual barriers candidates with disabilities face at the Bar and is keen to be part of BDABar’s mission to dismantle them.

 Allison is a pupil barrister at 25 Bedford Row Chambers and holds an LLM from UCL.
 She is interested in social justice and the law; she is originally from Chicago.
 She is excited to join BDaBar’s Equity, Diversity, and Inclusion team because of the team’s commitment to an intersectional approach to diversity at the Bar.
 People do not approach the Bar (or life) as only one of their identities so work towards inclusion should reflect this as well!